-There are more than 115 different clubs and organizations on campus.
+There are more than 125 different clubs and organizations on campus.
 Active involvement in a club or organization helps a student develop new leadership skills, career skills, and meet new friends.
 Students can select from clubs related to their majors or take the opportunity to join something related to a special interest or hobby.
+All groups are student-developed and student-run.
 Each year the Office of Student Activities and Student Center Operations hosts an Involvement Fair to assist students in getting connected to a club or organization.
-Students should read the bulletin boards, social media sites, e-mail, electronic boards, the student newspaper (The Outlook) and the Calendar of Events to learn more about club activities throughout the year.
+Students should check the Experience Monmouth app, the bulletin boards, social media sites, e-mail, electronic boards, and the student newspaper (The Outlook) to learn more about club activities throughout the year.

-The Student Center is the site of the Division of Student Life, the Center for Student Success, the Office of Career Services, Student Activities/Operations, Judicial Affairs, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Academic Foundations Office, Office for Disability Services, Office of Veteran Services, Office of Counseling and Psychological Services, Global Education, Office of Fraternity and Sorority Life, and the Intercultural Center.
+The Student Center is the site of many student services offices including, but not limited to, the Division of Student Life, the Center for Student Success, First Year Advising, Student Activities/Student Center Operations, Judicial Affairs, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Office for Disability Services, Student Support and Veteran Services, Office of Counseling and Psychological Services, and the Office of Fraternity and Sorority Life.

 Student Activities Board